Skip to main content

 “Here?”

-“Well, This boy has grown up under my care.
-There had been times, that I was scared to even think how I will manage a child without a mother, although Jaivanta Bhabhi filled in a lot, and he turned out wonderful.
+“Well, this boy has grown up under my care.
+There had been times that I was scared to even think about how I would manage a child without a mother, although Jaivanta Bhabhi filled in a lot, and he turned out wonderful.
 There have been quite a few dating rumours.”
-He stopped as everyone smiled “There seemed to be some kind of a competition among these two” He stared at Pratap who shook his head as everyone laughed “But in the end, I had faith in my upbringing, our upbringing.
+He stopped as everyone smiled “There seemed to be some kind of competition among these two” He stared at Pratap, who shook his head as everyone laughed “But in the end, I had faith in my upbringing, our upbringing.
 That one day, both of them will end up finding partners like their own mothers.
 And I was not wrong.”

-Ajabdeh whispered to Heer “I am seeing bridezilla syndromes”
+Ajabdeh whispered to Heer, “I am seeing bridezilla syndrome”

 “And since this was so beautiful, I want someone else to make a speech as well for us.
 Someone who knows us both so well.”
 Jalal smiled.
 Pratap frowned with an “O hello?” as Jalal said “Ajabdeh?”